enginyoyen/ansible-best-practises/README.md

 * Do not use variables in your play
 * Use variables in the roles instead of hard-coding
 * Keep the names consistent between groups, plays, variables, and roles
-* Different environments(development,test,production) must be close as possible, if not equal
+* Different environments (development, test, production) must be close as possible, if not equal
 * Do not put your password or certificates as plain text in your git repo, use ansible-vault for encrypting
 * Use tags in your play
 * Keep all your ansible dependencies in a single place and make the installation dead-simple